 The intimacy of the venue in Shadyside makes it a personal experience, allowing ever-inventive director Jonathan Eaton to bring out details – including Wagner’s dark humor – often lost in full-scale productions.”

 About the Opera

 Sung in English with projected titles in English.

 This production of The Valkyrie is made possible through the generous support of the Ring Leaders.

 This production of The Valkyrie was originally commissioned by Birmingham Opera Company, and prepared by Jonathan Dove, John McMurray, and Graham Vick

-Running time: 3 hours with one intermission.
+Running time: 2 hours and 45 minutes with one intermission.

 Following his encounter in Rhinegold with Erda, the all-knowing earth goddess, and hoping for her assistance in recovering the ring thus freeing the gods from its curse, Wotan undertook a visit to her.
 She related to him that only a man free in all respects and unknowing of the curse could avert the gods’ destruction.
 During their acquaintance she bore him nine Valkyrie daughters whose task it was to protect the gods and to carry to Valhalla valiant warriors who had died in battle and who might serve as Wotan’s shield.
 The most prominent of these daughters was Brünnhilde.

 As a consequence of their discussion, Wotan fathered twins by a mortal woman—Siegmund and Sieglinde.
 It was Wotan’s hope that Siegmund might by his own free will recover the magic ring from Fafner the giant who now possessed it.
 Sadly, the twins were separated soon after their mother’s death, Siegfried to fend for himself while Sieglinde was taken by force to beHunding’s wife.